Eye Red After Shower: How To Prevent It

 2. Hardness Minerals- Tap water contains a high amount of dissolved minerals like calcium and magnesium.
 If the water is hard, the chances of eyes becoming red after a shower also increase.
 In some cases, hard water also consists of a significant amount of iron, salts, and other metallic elements.

+These elements may irritate the skin as well as the eyes.
+While taking a shower, these hard minerals dry the eyes, making them red and itchy.
 The best way to know your tap water is hard is by checking the drains and faucets.
 If you see white scales or mineral residues, it indicates the presence of dissolved minerals in high concentration.

 3. Allergens And Other Foreign Objects- If you are allergic to certain chemicals or if tap water comprises foreign objects, your eyes may get irritated and itchy.
 As you rub the eyes to calm the itch, they may turn red.